vendia/blog/posts/2022-07-07-low-latency-operations-metrics.md

 ---
 draft: false
-title: 'Announcing new low latency operations and Vendia Metrics'
+title: NEW low latency operations and Vendia Metrics
-description: 'Announcing two new features on Vendia Share: Low latency operations for better read after write performance and Vendia Metrics for insights into the operational health of your Uni and Nodes'
+description: "We're excited to announce two new features on Vendia Share: Low latency operations for better read-after-write performance and Vendia Metrics for insights into the operational health of your Uni and Nodes."
-date: '2022-07-07'
+date: 2022-07-07
 authors:
+  - Vendia
+categories:
+  - features
+  - product
+relatedPosts:
+  - 2021-02-03-welcome-to-developer-preview
+  - 2021-03-17-whats-new-failed-tx-dlq
-  - David Brown
+  - 2022-07-07-low-latency-operations-metrics
+seo:
+  title: NEW low latency operations and Vendia Metrics | Vendia Share
+  description: "We're excited to announce two new features on Vendia Share: Low
+    latency operations for better read-after-write performance and Vendia Metrics for insights into the operational health of your Uni and Nodes."
+updatedBy: alexa-vendia
+updatedAt: 2022-12-07T01:05:21.832Z
 ---

-# Announcing New Low Latency Operations and Vendia Metrics

 At Vendia, we listen to the needs of our customers and we try to put ourselves in their shoes.
 The best way for us to know what it’s like to walk in their shoes is by asking them.
 Recently, two major themes have emerged: